CBlockSurprise/TicTacToe/README.md

 # IMPORTANT

 If you copy it onto your computer, you WILL NEED a file called 'tttfile.txt'. *Future me, coming back looking upon this project again, realized that past me had no idea what was a try and catch function was.
-I don't want to edit the program, so just create it or else my program will crash.*
+Nice job.*

 The file needs to be in the same folder as program.

-# ~~Have fun playing!~~ ~~Please lose~~ I keep changing this file every year, just have some fun.
+# Just have some fun lol